-Pregnancy and breast-feeding
+Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, think you may be pregnant, or are planning to have a baby, ask your doctor for advice before using this medicine.
+If you are pregnant or breast-feeding, think you may be pregnant or are planning to have a baby, ask your doctor for advice before taking this medicine.
 Levetiracetam can be used during pregnancy, only if after careful assessment it is considered necessary by your doctor.

 You should not stop your treatment without discussing this with your doctor.
 A risk of birth defects for your unborn child cannot be completely excluded.

-Breast-feeding is not recommended during treatment.
+Breastfeeding is not recommended during treatment.